Padre Pio: Pilgrimage sites

 The town of San Giovanni Rotondo, where Padre Pio spent most of his life, is the main pilgrimage site dedicated to his memory.
-The Santa Maria delle Grazie Church, which is the church of the capuchin monastery where Padre Pio celebrated mass, has become a pilgrimage site for his followers after his death in 1968.
+The Santa Maria delle Grazie Church, which is the church of the Capuchin monastery where Padre Pio celebrated Mass, has become a pilgrimage site for his followers, after his death in 1968.
 As the number of pilgrims kept increasing over the years, the Capuchins decided to build a new shrine near the church.
 The construction of the shrine began in 1991 and was completed in 2004.
-On 1 July 2004, John Paul II dedicated the Sanctuary of Saint Pio of Pietrelcina, sometimes referred as the Padre Pio Pilgrimage Church.
+On 1 July 2004, John Paul II dedicated the Sanctuary of Saint Pio of Pietrelcina, sometimes referred to as the Padre Pio Pilgrimage Church.
 The sanctuary has a capacity of around 6,000 people and its parvis has a 30,000 capacity.
 The relics of Padre Pio are located in the crypt of the new sanctuary and displayed for veneration by the pilgrims.

-The town of Pietrelcina, where Padre Pio grew up, is another pilgrimage site which became popular among devotees.
+The town of Pietrelcina, where Padre Pio grew up, is another pilgrimage site which has become popular among devotees.
 The sites which can be visited by pilgrims in Pietrelcina include Pio's family house where he was born, his room in an ancient tower in which he stayed as a friar when he was ill, the Santa Anna Church where he was baptized, the Santa Maria degli Angeli Church, where he was ordained a deacon prior to becoming a priest, and the Capuchin Church of the Holy Family.
-It is estimated that around two millions pilgrims come to Pietrelcina every year.
+It is estimated that around two million pilgrims come to Pietrelcina every year.

-Sanctuaries and places dedicated to the veneration of Padre Pio outside Italy include the Padre Pio Shrine in Santo Tomas, Batangas in the Philippines and the National Center for Padre Pio in Barto, Pennsylvania, in the United States.
+Sanctuaries and places dedicated to the veneration of Padre Pio outside of Italy include the Padre Pio Shrine in Santo Tomas, Batangas, in the Philippines and the National Center for Padre Pio in Barto, Pennsylvania, in the United States.